Will I still be able to have a mortgage with CCJ's on my record?

 I have several CCJs and looking to apply for a mortgage – will I still be able to apply for a mortgage?

 There are very few lenders at the moment who are willing to consider mortgage applications from people with recent credit problems.

-There is one lender who will consider a mortgage of up to 60% of the purchase price if no CCJs have been registered in the last 2 years.
-This would mean putting down a large deposit and waiting until January to apply.
+There is currently one lender who will consider a mortgage of up to 60% of the purchase price if no CCJs have been registered in the last 2 years.
+This would mean putting down a large deposit and waiting to apply.
 Even then there is no guarantee that a mortgage offer would be forthcoming.
 An alternative lender will go as high as 80% LTV, but the CCJ's have to have been satisfied for at least 6 months before you can apply.